doktor500/headless-ecommerce/README.md

 - Navigate to [localhost:8080](http://localhost:8080) to access Checkout Service API documentation
 - Navigate to [localhost:8081](http://localhost:8081) to access Shipping Service API documentation
 - Navigate to [localhost:8081](http://localhost:8082) to access Payments Service API documentation
-- Execute `docker-compose down` to stop serving the API docs
+- In the root directory of this project execute `docker-compose down` to stop the docker containers with the API docs

 ### Other considerations